Wildfire smoke affecting Lake Tahoe sports

 The Highlanders are supposed to kick off their season Saturday with a nonleague game at Sierra Ridge in San Andreas, Calif.
 Conn said the game might be played at an alternative site near Sacramento, due to San Andreas’ close proximity to the source of the smoke.

 The smoky conditions — initially caused by the American fire near Foresthill, and now the massive Rim fire near Yosemite — could not come at a worse time for local athletes training for the Ironman Lake Tahoe triathlon.
 The grueling endurance race is right around the corner, Sept.
 22, leaving area participants scrapping for training opportunities less than a month out.

 “It is really bad timing,” said Rob Kronkhyte of Tahoe City, who’s set to compete in the Ironman triathlon next month.
 “It is really hard to train.
 Yesterday I drove down to Eagle Lakes to run, off of Highway 80.
 No smoke.”

-According to the California Department of Forestry and Fire Protection, the Rim fire has charred some 180,000 acres as of this writing, making it one of the largest wildfires in the state's recorded history — seventh, to be exact, and climbing.
-It was only 20 percent contained on Tuesday.
+According to the California Department of Forestry and Fire Protection, the Rim fire has charred more than 187,000 acres as of this writing, making it one of the largest wildfires in the state’s recorded history — seventh, to be exact, and climbing.
+It was only 23 percent contained on Wednesday.

 Yet all we can do is cross our fingers, wish the firefighters well and wait it out.
 The Rim fire will meet its end, hopefully sooner than later.

 Speaking of reaching an end, summer is grinding to a halt, giving way to chilly evenings, shorter days and, most tellingly, another school year.
-But that's not all bad.
-Fall is awfully enjoyable itself — football, relaxed crowds, colorful leaves and the excitement of fresh turns to come.
+But that’s not all bad.
+Fall is awfully enjoyable itself — football, relaxed crowds, golden trees and the excitement of fresh turns to come.